J—KASPER

 Projects & Awards

 Kasper recently exhibited a two public art commissions in New York City Parks with ArtBridge and Meta Open Arts (2021-2022).
-Past solo projects have included Give & Take Care at Downtown Art and Boundary Objects at University of Massachusetts Herter Art Gallery.
-He facilitated Designing Safe Spaces at Cleveland Museum of Contemporary Art (2023), and the series Access/Points: Approaches to Disability Arts at CUE Art Foundation (2017-2018), and participated in public programs exploring access, disability justice, and the arts, at the Brooklyn Museum, BRIC, Rethinking Residencies Symposium, Inclusive Arts Vermont, Queens Museum, Dedalus Foundation, and The 8th Floor.
-Kasper was awarded residencies and grants from Natrional Arts Strategies, New England Foundation for the Arts, The Umbrella Art Center, Art Beyond Sight, and Elizabeth Foundation for the Arts.
+Past solo projects have included Give & Take Care at Downtown Art (2019) and Boundary Objects at University of Massachusetts Herter Art Gallery (2020).
+He facilitated Designing Safe Spaces and contributed to Don’t Mind If I Do at Museum of Contemporary Art Cleveland (2023), and the series Access/Points: Approaches to Disability Arts at CUE Art Foundation (2017-2018), and participated in public programs exploring access, disability justice, and the arts, at the Brooklyn Museum, BRIC, Rethinking Residencies Symposium, Inclusive Arts Vermont, Queens Museum, Dedalus Foundation, and The 8th Floor.
+Kasper was awarded residencies and grants from National Arts Strategies, New England Foundation for the Arts, The Umbrella Art Center, Art Beyond Sight, and Elizabeth Foundation for the Arts.

 Teaching & Engaged Scholarship